 Seal the gaps

-One of the main problems with older windows is that either they have not been sealed properly, or the sealing and caulking has worn away over the years and there are small cracks and holes that are allowing in air from the outside.
+One of the main problems with older windows is that either they have not been sealed properly, or the sealing and caulking has worn away over the years and there are small cracks and holes that are allowing in the air from the outside.
 Once you find the leaks, use caulking or weather stripping to seal them up properly.
-If you can’t find the leaks, you can walk window to window with a candle to see where the candle flickers from the draft.
+If you can’t find the leaks, you can walk from window to window with a candle to see where the candle flickers from the draft.

 Install double glazing